titanicdeath/fess-scoring-software/README.md

 The purpose of FRIMB is to help bridge external scoring hardware with a computer so that software control and display logic could be made, thus allowing the digital interface to react to real scoring events.

+## MVP Established
+The first iteration of this project was a minimal viable product.
+A visual interface that took simple inputs from a wireless game controller to change the score, start/stop the time.
+The FRIMB also reliably working to relay a touch to the Arduino that simulated a key stroke to stop the timer.

 ## Current Focus

 This project is currently in the early UI and architecture stage.